Reference No. 082 Sales Marketing Growth · Symptoms · Diagnostic

 5. Did the market move while the company kept the old message?

 If three or more questions land as yes, the visible symptom is probably not the whole problem.
-The room underneath needs to be named before money, software, or authority moves.
+The revenue layer underneath needs to be named before money, software, or authority moves.

 Next route